EA at E3 2018: Battlefield 5 goes up against Fortnite, Anthem launch in 2019, and more

 Fort-who?

-Electronic Arts, the massive video game maker behind hit series like the FIFA soccer games and Titanfall series, is taking on one of the biggest games in the industry: Fortnite.
+Electronic Arts, the massive video game maker behind hit series like the FIFA soccer games and Titanfall titles, is taking on one of the biggest games in the industry: Fortnite.

-The company kicked of the E3 video game conference in Los Angeles Saturday by announcing the next installment in its Battlefield war shooting franchise will include a "royale" mode, where big groups of players play together in a Hunger Games-style game where the last player standing wins.
+The company kicked off the E3 video game conference in Los Angeles on Saturday by announcing that the next installment in its Battlefield war shooting franchise will include a "royale" mode, where big groups of players play together in a Hunger Games-style matchup where the last player standing wins.
 The most popular games in this genre, Fortnite and PUBG, have racked up millions of downloads and even become the talk of celebrities and sports stars outside the game industry.

-The announcement got whoops from crowd, though it didn't talk about Battlefield's own take on the genre.
-But that wasn't the only crowd pleaser EA had planned.
+The announcement got whoops from the crowd, though EA didn't talk about Battlefield's own take on the genre.
+But it wasn't the only crowd-pleaser EA had planned.
 The company also said it's going to offer a new subscription service called Origin Access Premiere, which will include access to anticipated games like its upcoming action online game Anthem and hit football series Madden.
 The company also said it's offering a free trial of a new World Cup mode for its popular FIFA soccer game.

 And it announced its next big Star Wars game, "Fallen Order," though didn't show any gameplay.

-Now it's trying to win back player's trust and rekindle excitement in its upcoming big new games.
-To do that, the company made surprise announcements like that Unravel 2, the sequel to its popular fantasy game from 2016, was being made available after the press conference Saturday.
-It also announced entirely new games like Sea of Solitude, a more artistic game about traveling through a dystopian future where cities have been flooded by rising waters.
+Now EA is trying to win back the trust of players and rekindle excitement for its upcoming big new games.
+To do that, the company made surprise announcements, like the fact that it'll make Unravel 2, the sequel to its popular fantasy game from 2016, available after the press conference Saturday.
+It also announced entirely new games, like Sea of Solitude, a more artistic game about traveling through a dystopian future where cities have been flooded by rising waters.

 Promises of change

-As an example, it promised that for its new Anthem game, the company won't repeat mistakes made for Star Wars Battlefront 2.
+As an example, the company promised that for its new Anthem game, EA won't repeat mistakes made for Star Wars Battlefront 2.
 There won't be loot boxes, for example, and the things players pay extra money for will be cosmetic.

 The new Origin Access Premiere subscription service: